Barbara Jordan: Texas Senate

 Jordan campaigned unsuccessfully in 1962 and 1964 for the Texas House of Representatives.
 Along with Curtis Graves and Joe Lockridge, she was one of three African American members elected in 1966 to the Texas Legislature, the first ones since 1896.
 With Jordan elected to the Texas Senate, she became the first black woman to serve in that body.
 She served the Eleventh Senate District in Houston, which had just been created after Kilgarlin v.
 Martin (1965) in which the federal court demanded redistricting of the Texas Legislature because densely populated urban areas were underrepresented in comparison to rural areas.
 In a speech at Rice University following the district's creation, but before her election, Jordan said, "For the first time in Texas, we are going to have legislators who represent people, not cattle."

-The Texas Senate in 1966 consisted of thirty-one white men and Jordan.
+The Texas Senate in 1966 consisted of thirty white men and Jordan.
 With Jordan experiencing racism and sexism from her colleagues, Houston community members were unsure of how much of a difference Jordan could make serving in the Senate.
 Aware of the challenges she would face, Jordan's goal was to be respected by the white conservatives in the Senate.
 One of the ways she accomplished this was by befriending Dorsey Hardeman, who was seen as the most powerful man in the body, and Lieutenant Governor Ben Barnes.
 Jordan ran as a liberal Democrat, but she had strong relationships with the conservative wing of the Texas Democratic Party.
 Her efforts in her first term led to her being unanimously elected as outstanding freshman member by her colleagues.

 Re-elected to a full term in the Texas Senate in 1968, Jordan served until 1972.
 She was the first African-American woman to serve as president pro tempore of the state senate and served one day, June 10, 1972, as acting governor of Texas.
 Jordan was the first African-American woman to serve as governor of a state.
 Additionally, Jordan was nominated to serve on federal commissions by President Lyndon Johnson after she was elected to the Senate; the commissions worked on housing and income maintenance.
 During her time in the Texas Legislature, Jordan sponsored or cosponsored some 70 bills.
 Jordan was an advocate for her constituents and the working class while in the Texas Senate.
 Some of her accomplishments include developing Texas' first minimum wage law and funding programs to fight against hate crimes.

 Jordan's influence in the Senate and her relationship with Lieutenant Governor Ben Barnes shaped her path to U.S. Congress.
 Redistricting of Texas began after the 1970 census, which included the possibility of a new congressional seat in Houston.
 Barnes named Jordan vice-chair of the redistricting committee, and this resulted in Jordan having the ability to draw her own district, the Eighteenth Congressional District.
 Jordan received 81% of the vote in 1972 to win the Democratic nomination to the U.S. House seat.